hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 ### Known Issues
-- No support for 4wayblend materials
 - No animations from `.ani` files
 - Water materials are partially broken
 - L4D2's infected shader is not perfect
-- Prop animations only look good on maps
 - SolidEnergy materials are not supported

 ## Installation Instructions